Policy last updated

 Where a birth certificate cannot be produced, other acceptable evidence of a student’s full name and date of birth may include a passport, citizenship documents, Australian Visa documents or Immicard.

-Where no official documentation can be produced, the school must ask for other identifying documentation such as a doctor's note attesting to a child's age and/or a Medicare card.
+Where no official documentation can be produced, the school must ask for other identifying documentation such as a general practitioner’s (GP) note attesting to a child's age and/or a Medicare card.

 Records management

-Schools must manage evidence and supporting documentation supplied for enrolment purposes in line with the Records Management – School Records Policy.
+Schools must manage supporting documents supplied for enrolment purposes in line with the Records Management – School Records Policy.
 Some document types (for example, court orders) have different retention periods.
-For more information, refer to the school records retention guide (staff login required).
+For more information, refer to the School records retention guide (staff login required).

 Incomplete or missing student information or documentation